gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Creating our Checkerboard Test Pattern
 --------------------------------------
+The second step is to write our GPU program.
 To create our checkerboard test pattern, we'll write a small program that will run in parallel on our ray tracing device, where we'll use individual threads to generate our pixel colors.